Supreme Court showdown jolts the 2018 campaign

 Will the focus on the Supreme Court — instead of the debate over immigration and tariffs over the past week — help energize Republicans?
 Our NBC/WSJ poll from earlier this month found 63 percent of Democratic voters expressing a high level of interest in the midterms, versus 47 percent of Republicans with high interest.
 Or would Republicans be better off having the vacancy on the ballot through the midterms to sustain that energy (assuming the confirmation vote would take place sometime in September)?

 Or could the Supreme Court battle fire up Democrats even more, putting the legality of abortion on voters’ minds.
-Don’t also be surprised if Dems make health care, the constitutionality of the Affordable Care Act, and pre-existing conditions their focus in grilling Trump’s eventual nominee.
+Also don’t be surprised if Dems make health care, the constitutionality of the Affordable Care Act, and pre-existing conditions their focus in grilling Trump’s eventual nominee.
 (Remember that health care, unlike abortion, unites Democrats in the red states.)

 Or does it dampen Democratic enthusiasm if they don’t see their leaders trying to fight?
 And with Republicans controlling the U.S. Senate, remember that they hold the cards — not the Democrats.